vxxqv/regulatory-transfer-functions/analyses/independent_confirmation/genetic_protocol_lock.md

 The pre-outcome protocol and resource gates are complete, and the locked sequential plan fits the recorded free-space snapshot.
 This is a scientific readiness decision, not authorization to transfer files.
 A later execution action may perform sequential checksum downloads in the locked order.
 Outcome opening and genetics execution remain prohibited until every selected file has passed its provider checksum when one exists, a local SHA256 has been recorded, the checksum manifest has itself been hashed, and the immutable role order has been reconfirmed.
 No association or molecular outcome file was opened for this lock.

+A metadata-only preflight resolved 32 logical resources into 82 physical files and verified their current remote sizes without downloading a payload.
+Six retired baseline-LD links were replaced by the matching files in the official Zenodo release.
+The eQTL directory roles remain restricted to their frozen all-variant summary, index, credible-set, and log-Bayes-factor members; newly listed conditional-cis and permuted files are excluded.

 ## Scope and stopping rule

 The lock covers five immune diseases, two selected falsification diseases, European LD, state-resolved CD4 eQTL resources, ATAC-seq, H3K27ac, and fixed gene and genome annotations.
 Each branch must add an independent evidence type or resolve a central uncertainty, and it must be capable of changing or narrowing a conclusion.
 A favorable result is not required.
 A branch stops without a replacement when availability, checksum, schema, power, novelty, or results-reporting gates fail.

 ## Baseline LD

-The primary S-LDSC reference is Broad Institute baseline-LD v2.2 on GRCh37 for chromosomes 1 through 22.
+The primary S-LDSC reference is baseline-LD v2.2 on GRCh37 for chromosomes 1 through 22, obtained from the official Zenodo reference release.
 The exact annotation, frequency, PLINK, HapMap3 no-MHC weight, regression-SNP, and version files are fixed in the configuration and resource table with canonical URLs and provider MD5 values.
 Primary S-LDSC uses HapMap3 SNPs outside the MHC, overlapping annotations, printed coefficients, and delete-values.
 The GRCh38 1000 Genomes NYGC callset is a separate fine-mapping LD resource and is not a substitute for baseline-LD.

 ## Disease denominator and falsification controls